Red rail: Relationship with humans

-230 years before Charles Darwin's theory of evolution, the appearance of the red rail and the dodo led Mundy to speculate:
+In 1638, 230 years before Charles Darwin's theory of evolution, the appearance of the red rail and the dodo led Mundy to speculate:

 Of these 2 sorts off fowl afforementionede, For oughtt wee yett know, Not any to bee Found out of this Iland, which lyeth aboutt 100 leagues From St. Lawrence.
 A question may bee demaunded how they should bee here and Not elcewhere, beeing soe Farer From other land and can Neither fly or swymme; whither by Mixture off kindes producing straunge and Monstrous formes, or the Nature of the Climate, ayer and earth in alltring the First shapes in long tyme, or how.

+In the preface of his 1873 travelogue Sub-Tropical Rambles in the Land of the Aphanapteryx, the US consul to Mauritius Nicolas Pike wrote the following about its title:

+Everybody has heard all about the Dodo, once existent in Mauritius, but many are not aware of the very beautiful bird the Aphanapteryx imperialis, coexistent with it, a sketch of which is on the title-page, and whose exquisite red silky plumage might vie with the handsomest birds of the present era.